RobinL/cheatsheets_etc/useful_git_commands.md

     git gc --prune=now

-Move a branch name anywhere you want using force:
+Move a branch name anywhere you want using force (first checkout the commit you want to move master to, then run this):

 	git branch -f master